Key Highlights

 Important Discussion for Stablecoin Negotiations to Include Banks for First Time

 Banks view this as a dangerous loophole.
-Industry analyses warn it could trigger a massive shift of deposits from traditional bank accounts into crypto-based stablecoin products.
+Industry analyses warn it could trigger a massive change of deposits from traditional bank accounts into crypto-based stablecoin products.
 The estimates range from $500 billion to $1 trillion by 2028.

 Bank representatives argue these outflows threaten their ability to lend and could destabilize the financial system.